 The Prisons Department is headed by a Commissioner.
 The Commissioner and the Acting Deputy Commissioner were interviewed.
-There were in use, until now, two central prisons at Jerusalem and Acre; the woman's prison at Bethlehem; two gaol labour camps at Huresh Shene and Athlit; and fifteen district lockups.
+There were in use, until now, two central prisons at Jerusalem and Acre; the women's prison at Bethlehem; two gool labour campo at Huresh Shene and Athlit; and fifteen district lockups.
 Detention camps are also administered by the Commissioner of Prisons.
-The boys' remand home is under the Department of Social Welfare, which is responsible for reformatory schools.
-The establishment of the Service is four superior officers, 10 Inspectors 24 Sergeants, 35 Corporals, 390 Warders, 12 Wadresses, 21 Clerical Officers; besides a few Britons, 90 per cent of the staff is Arab.
+The boys' resend home is under the Department of Social Welfare, which is responsible for reformatory schools.
+The establishment of the Service is four superior officers, 10 Inspectors, 24 Sergeants, 35 Corporals, 390 Warders, 12 Wardresses, 21 Clerical Officers; besides a few Britons, 90 per cent of the staff is Arab.
 At present there are approximately 1,910 prisoners.
-However, it is proposed to grant an amnesty to all prisoners who would have served two-thirds of their sentence by 15 July, thus decreasing the number by about 400.
-Taking into account normal discharges, the number of prisoners will be around 1,200.
-In view of the termination of the Mandate, prisoners have been racially apportioned; thus Arab prisoners have been concentrated in the prisons of Acre, Nablus, in the detention camp of Latrun and in the Jaffa women's prison.
-Jewish prisoners have been concentrated in the clearance camp or Athlit about 10 kilometres from Haifa.
+However, it is proposed to grant an semesty to all prisoners who would have served two-thirds of their sentence by 15 July, thus decreasing the number by about 400.
+Taking into account at the state of the second of discharges, the number of prisoners will be around 1,200.
+In view of the termination of the Mandate, prisons have been racially apportioned; thus Arab prisoners have been concentrated in the prisons of Acre, Hablus, in the detention camp of Latrum and in the Jaffa women's prison.
+Jewish prisoners have been concentrated in the clearence camp of Athlit about 10 kilometres from Haifa.
 The Jerusalem prison has been closed.
 Prisoners and staff are distributed as follows: